Twitter logo Facebook logo Email icon

 5

-The original release of Fantasia featured an intermission which was announced by the film's host, Deems Taylor.
-The members of the orchestra are seen leaving their seats while the curtains close, both on the film and in the movie theatre showing it.
-After the intermission, which would have lasted for fifteen minutes, the curtains in the theatre and on the film open and the orchestra are seen to return to their seats, and then have a bit of a jam session.
+The original release of Fantasia featured an intermission announced by host Deems Taylor.
+The orchestra left their seats while the curtains closed in both the film and the theater.
+After the intermission, the curtains reopened, and the orchestra returned, performing a brief jam session.

 6